MicrosoftDocs/cpp-docs/docs/cpp/initializers.md

     extern int& iVal;
     ```

-When initializing a reference-type variable, the compiler uses the decision graph shown in the following figure to select between creating a reference to an object or creating a temporary object to which the reference points.
+When initializing a reference-type variable, the compiler uses the decision graph shown in the following figure to select between creating a reference to an object or creating a temporary object to which the reference points:

 :::image type="complex" source="../cpp/media/vc38s71.gif" alt-text="Decision graph for initialization of reference types.":::
 The decision graph begins with: is the initializer an lvalue of the same type or a type derived from the type of reference?
 If yes, the reference refers to the object specified in the initializer.
 If no, the next decision is whether the reference-type variable is a const T reference being initialized and can the initializer be implicitly converted to a T?
 If yes, the temporary is created and the reference variable becomes a name for that temporary.
 If no, it's an error.